CovertLab/sisyphus/README.md

 There are four keys:

 * `image` - what docker image to use for this command.
-* `inputs` - map of `bucket:path` to `/internal/container/path`, for copying down files from the object store and knowing where to put them inside the container.
+* `inputs` - map of `bucket:remote/path` to `/internal/container/path`, for copying down files from the object store and knowing where to bind them inside the container.
-* `outputs` - same as inputs, but opposite, so a map of object store paths `bucket:path` to the internal path where the command placed various files in the container that we want to retain.
+* `outputs` - same as inputs, but opposite, so a map of object store paths `bucket:remote/path` where any files at the original internal path '/internal/container/path' will be uploaded to once execution is complete.
-* `commands` - a list of commands, each one with a `command` key (an array of command tokens) and keys for `stdout`, `stdin` and `stderr` with local paths, if required.
+* `commands` - a list of commands, each one with a `command` key (an array of command tokens) and keys for `stdout`, `stdin` and `stderr` with internal paths, if required.

+## triggering execution

 Any running Sisyphus nodes will be listening on a rabbitmq channel and will consume any available task message when they are ready to execute something.

 ## running

+To start a new Sisyphus node that is ready to accept new tasks:

     $ python sisyphus/sisyphus.py